ACLoong/problem-sets/README.md

 ## How to Subscribe

 Star this project.
-After Star, every time this item has the latest update, you can also see it for the first time.
+After Star it, every time this item has the latest update, you can also see it for the first time.

 ## Thanks

-Thank all those who have contributed to this.
+Thanks for all those who have contributed to this.